-Have you ever wondered what the environment around you is like now?
-Is it in a good condition?
-Or poor?
-Technology can provide data on temperature, humidity, and atmospheric pressure and so on, but it is difficult to judge whether the environment is good or poor just by the data.
+Have you ever wondered what the environment around you is like today?
+Is it in good or poor condition?
+Technology can provide data related to things like temperature, humidity, and atmospheric pressure, but is difficult to judge how well the environment is doing based on raw data alone.

-How well are we coexisting with the environment around us?
-It is difficult to establish an objective index to evaluate it.
+How well are we coexisting with the environment?
+It is difficult to establish an objective index to make an accurate evaluation.
 The important thing is to try to listen to the voice of nature while interacting with it.
-In other words, it is significant to experience and feel the nature rather than reasoning from the numerical data.
+In other words, we believe that it is important to experience and feel nature rather than simply interpreting numerical data.

-What kind of changes would the decrease in the number of honeybees cause?
-According to a report by the United Nations Environment Programme (UNEP) in 2011, “There are 100 kinds of crops that provide 90 percent of the world’s food.
-The 70 percent of them are pollinated by bees.”
+What kind of changes could the decrease in the number of honeybees cause?
+According to a report by the United Nations Environment Programme (UNEP) in 2011, there are 100 crop species that provide 90 percent of the world’s food, and 70% of them are pollinated by bees.

-Honeybees are called “bioindicators” that tell us the condition of the environment around us.
-Environmental issues are linked to the survival of honeybees, and the presence of honeybees affects our diet.
-This is why we came to believe that we would be able to think of ways to live in harmony with the environment through coexisting with honeybees.
+Honeybees are considered “bioindicators” – species that help us assess the condition of the environment.
+Environmental issues are linked to their survival and, in turn, their survival affects our own.
+This is why, at DENSO, we are developing ways to live harmony with the environment by ensuring the continued existence of honeybees.

 There is no doubt that all of these activities are important, but it is difficult to see significant changes in the environment around us.
 So we asked ourselves, “Are these activities for the environment enough to continue our business activities in a sustainable manner?”

-The beekeeping activities called “The Honeybee Project” was started in order to find out how we are improving the surrounding environment and live in harmony with the environment.
-This project aims to figure out the environment around us, and to execute environmental education and awareness-raising activities, and consequently to help people's understanding of greening activities and revitalize local communities.
+The “The Honeybee Project” was launched in order to find out how our activities are improving the environment and to develop ways to live in harmony with the planet.
+This project is an opportunity to better understand the environment around us, to implement environmental education and awareness programs, and consequently to help people learn more about greening activities and revitalizing local communities.

 “The project first started in 2015, and we were engaged in beekeeping on the roof of the factory for a year.”
 Kondo recalls that beekeeping was more challenging than he thought.
 “First, I bought a hive for beekeeping.
 After a while, the queen bee disappeared, but I was not even aware of that at first.”

-Kondo did all his best for beekeeping even though he was often troubled by the vanished queen bees, and sometimes suffered from pain and itchiness caused by bee stings.
-He also exterminated mites that parasitize honeybees while being careful not to crush the honeybee swarms.
+Kondo did his best to manage this beekeeping initiative even though he was often troubled by disappearing queen bees, and sometimes suffered from the pain and itchiness caused by bee stings.
+He also exterminated parasitic mites while being careful not to crush honeybee swarms.
 By overcoming many hardships, he gradually deepened his understanding of honeybees.

-Kondo says “Honeybees change the flying speed and buzzing sounds depending on how angry they are.
+Kondo says, “Honeybees change the speed of their flight and the buzzing sounds that they make depending on how angry they are.
 When they are in a bad mood, the sound becomes louder.
 For example, when a bee finds a puddle, other bees gather to drink water.
-People tend to become anxious when bees are gathered, so we put up a warning sign there for a while and made a watering place closer to the hive.
+People tend to become anxious when they see large numbers of bees, so we put up a warning sign there for a while and make a watering place closer to the hive.
 I have come to know a lot about honeybees.”

-He also recalls, “After gaining understanding of beekeeping, we have expanded our activities by recruiting volunteers from our employees.
-It has become easier to raise bees after more people joined the project.
-Some people have been working together with us as volunteers for several years, and more people have become familiar with beekeeping.
+He also recalls, “After gaining an understanding of beekeeping, we expanded our activities by recruiting volunteers from our employees.
+After more people joined the project, it became much easier to raise the bees.
+Some people have been working with us as volunteers for several years, and more people are now becoming familiar with beekeeping.
 Finding a queen bee among tens of thousands of bees is much easier with volunteers.”

-Spending time with honeybees makes us understand the environmental problems as our own
+Spending time with honeybees helps us see environmental problems as our own

 Masayuki Kamiya (DENSO UNITY SERVICE CORPORATION) and Rumi Ogai (General Admin.
-Division) were confounded in the same way as Kondo did when they joined the honeybee project and started to work together with Kondo and volunteers who had already become familiar with beekeeping.
+Division) were also confounded when they first joined the honeybee project and started working with Kondo and volunteers who had already become familiar with beekeeping.

-Kamiya said he was surprised many times to realize that there were a lot of things to learn for beekeeping.
+Kamiya said he was surprised many times to realize that there were a lot of things to learn about beekeeping.

-Kamiya said, “I was transferred here in Nov.
-2019 and started participating in the honeybee project.
+Kamiya said, “I was transferred here in November 2019 and started participating in the honeybee project.
 I knew about the project, and was somewhat interested in the project as well.
 When I actually joined the project, I realized that it was more difficult than I had imagined.
-There were countless things I need to remember for beekeeping.
+There were countless things I needed to remember about beekeeping.
 I have finally learned how to distinguish queen bees, but I still have a lot more to learn.”

 Ogai says she was surprised at how hard it was to take care of the honeybees.
 “I thought the reason why there were many volunteers was because it was an activity that anyone could easily participate in during lunch break.
 However, in order to take care of the honeybees, we have to wear protective clothing during the daytime while the sunlight is very strong.
-I was really impressed by the volunteers who were working hard while being so sweaty in the midst of fear that they might be stung by the honeybees.”
+I was really impressed by the volunteers who were working hard, while sweating and fearing that they might be stung by the honeybees.”

-Kamiya, who has been struggled with the beekeeping, says he is now getting used to it, and there seems to be various changes in his daily life.
-He says, “The way of thinking about eating honey has changed.
+Kamiya, who previously struggled with beekeeping, says he is now getting used to it, and there seems to be various changes in his daily life.
+He says, “The way I think about eating honey has changed.
 A bee produces only a teaspoon of honey in its lifetime.
-I used to eat it without imagining about it.
-After I participated in the project, I began to think that humans are being given a surplus of precious honey that bees have produced over a lifetime.
+I used to eat honey without thinking about things like that.
+After I started participating in the project, I began to think that humans are being given a surplus of precious honey that bees produce over a lifetime.
 Now, I know I have to appreciate honey when I eat it.”

 Kondo says his participation in the honeybee project has changed his perspective in everyday life.

 “I started to notice flying honeybees on my way to work.
 I did not know that there were enough flowers for honeybees to survive in a city area like this.
-The way to look around in my daily life has changed.
+The way I observe my surroundings in my daily life has changed.
 The beekeeping is affected by the weather, so I started to check the weather forecast every day.
 In addition, I became very sensitive to climate change.”

 We can stay comfortable using air conditioners when it gets hot, but bees are different.
-Members of the honeybee project has come to see the environmental changes as their own problems by being involved in beekeeping.
-Ogai said she became sensitive to changes in the environment around her as well as the major changes like climate change.
+Being involved in beekeeping, members of the honeybee project have now come to see environmental changes as their own.
+Ogai said she became sensitive to changes in the environment as well as major issues like climate change.

-“If the honeybees cannot live in an environment, it means that the nature around the environment is not abundant.
-I felt relieved that honeybees, who are very sensitive to environmental changes, can live around us.
+“If the honeybees cannot live in an environment, it means that the nature within that environment is not abundant.
+I feel relieved that honeybees, which are very sensitive to environmental changes, are able to live around us.
 At the same time I hope to create an environment where honeybees can live without human intervention.
-There is a fact “the farther a bee flies, the shorter it lives”.
-I have to come to think that greening the surrounding area is more important than before for honeybees.”
+There is a saying that goes: “The farther a bee flies, the shorter it lives”.
+So I have come to realize how important it is to green the surrounding area to ensure that honeybees can survive.”

 Beekeeping is a big burden and requires hard work.
-However, by putting continuous effort, people involved in the project are learning the complexity and importance of living in harmony with the environment from honeybees.
+However, through continuous effort, people involved in the project are learning more about honeybees, and about the complexity and importance of living in harmony with the environment.

-Through beekeeping, we are trying to have an index that can measure whether we are coexisting well with the environment.
-It may not be representable as numerical data.
-However, DENSO has a corporate culture that values “actually feeling something existing on site”.
+Through beekeeping, we are trying to develop an index for measuring whether we are coexisting well with the environment.
+Although this may not be possible to represent as numerical data, this aligns with DENSO’s belief in the value of “personally experiencing something on site”.

-However, we do not want to improve efficiency simply focusing on our business because the time we spent with honeybees has taught us the importance of facing the ecosystem sincerely in order to protect the environment.
+However, we do not want to focus solely on improving efficiency for our business.
+The time we have spent with honeybees has taught us the importance of interacting respectfully with the ecosystem in order to protect the environment.